Karnali River Rafting 12 days

 The Karnali region is home to a mix of ethnic communities including the Thakuri, Magar, Chhetri, Brahmin, and indigenous Tharu.
 These resilient people live a traditional life, dependent on farming, animal husbandry, and forest resources.
 Hospitality is at the heart of their culture; rafters are often greeted with warm smiles, simple meals, and a genuine curiosity about the outside world.

 Religion plays a central role in the lives of Karnali’s inhabitants.
-Predominantly Hindu, the people worship deities such as Shiva, Vishnu, and local river spirits.
-The Karnali River itself is revered as a divine waterway, believed to possess purifying and healing powers.
-In remote areas, animistic beliefs coexist with Hindu traditions, and many rituals involve nature worship.
+The population is predominantly Hindu, and people worship deities such as Shiva, Vishnu, and various local gods.
+Many communities also revere river spirits and nature deities.
+The Karnali River itself is regarded as a sacred waterway and is believed to hold purifying and healing powers.
+In more remote settlements, animistic beliefs coexist with Hindu practices, and rituals often involve mountains, forests, and water sources.
+These traditions reflect a deep spiritual bond between people and the natural environment.

-Life along the Karnali River reflects a timeless rhythm, deeply connected to nature and tradition.
-In this remote region of western Nepal, the lifestyle is slow-paced, grounded in simplicity, and centered on subsistence farming and seasonal rhythms.
-Most villagers rise with the sun and begin their day by tending to crops such as millet, maize, barley, and rice.
-Oxen are often used to plough fields, and irrigation depends largely on natural streams and seasonal rainfall.
+Life along the Karnali River follows a timeless rhythm shaped by nature and tradition.
+The lifestyle remains slow-paced and simple, with most families relying on subsistence farming and seasonal cycles.
+Villagers typically rise early and spend their days cultivating crops such as millet, maize, barley, and rice.
+Oxen are commonly used for plowing, while irrigation depends on rainfall and nearby streams.

-Livestock such as goats, cows, and chickens are important sources of milk, meat, and manure.
-Daily routines also include collecting firewood, fetching water, preparing traditional meals, and maintaining household tasks.
-In many villages, women manage much of the domestic and agricultural work while men may be involved in trading, labor work, or seasonal migration.
+Livestock plays a vital role in daily life.
+Goats, cows, and chickens provide milk, meat, and manure for farming.
+Daily routines include collecting firewood, fetching water, cooking traditional meals, and maintaining households.
+Women often manage much of the domestic and agricultural work, while men may engage in trading, labor work, or seasonal migration to support their families.

 Flora and Fauna